What does a monk do?

 Friars (Franciscans, Dominicans, Carmelites…) also consecrated, go out into the world to preach and serve.

-And religious clerics (like the Jesuits) dedicate their lives to apostolate and teaching.
+And clerics regular (such as the Jesuits) dedicate their lives to apostolate and teaching.

-Each path is different, but all seek the same: God in all things.
+Each path is different, but all seek the same thing: God in all things.

 In the words of Saint Benedict